Code-Moss/I-Heart-New-Vegas-Mossy-Cut/README.md

 ## About

-**Left My Heart In New Vegas** is a modular modding guide for **Fallout: New Vegas**.
+**I Heart New Vegas** is a modular modding guide for **Fallout: New Vegas**.
 It addresses a number of significant issues with the game:

 - Bugs and stability: includes all major bug fixes released for the game so far, and a handful of minor, purist bug fixes that are entirely optional.
 - Consolized user interface: improved readability and functionality, ironed out inconsistencies between carried over and new assets.